3.9.1. Rules for drawing vegetation items

 Draw “Urban vegetation” along the borders created by grass and trees/shrubs that were planted there.
 Don't draw lawns located inside urban vegetation a separate items.
 For example:

 Roads drawn using two lines can not cut through a vegetation item: draw these items along both sides of such roads (i.e. the road divides the vegetation).

 Borders of woodlands that are located along such roads should be drawn based on the actual vegetation borders (not based on the tree canopies) and should not intersect with the road.

-- For information on fields, meadows, and other vegetation items that do not relate to the item types used on YME (i.e. Woodlands, Park, Square, Nature reserve, Lawn, Garden, Cemetery), see section 3.9.2.
-Rules for adding attributes to vegetation items).
-For example, you should only draw steppe or tundra (mountain, arctic, etc. tundra) vegetation in cases where it belongs to the “Nature reserve” type (i.e. the vegetation is in a specially protected area).
+- Fields, meadows, and other vegetation items that are not related to regular item types (Woodlands, Park, Square garden, Nature reserve, Lawn, Garden, Cemetery, see Section 3.9.2.
+Rules for adding attributes to vegetation items), for example, steppe or tundra landscapes (such as areas of mountain tundra, Arctic tundra), are drawn only if they belong to a “Nature reserve” (constitute a part of a protected area).
 Otherwise, don't draw such vegetation.

 - Vegetation items that partly relate to the types of items used on YME (such as combined forest-tundra greenery) should be drawn in the area that relates to one of the categorized types.
 To take the previous example, you should draw the woodlands part of a forest-tundra vegetation area (including sparsely forested areas).

 - When drawing internal polygons, follow 2.7.2.
 Rules for using internal polygons.